bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

 6. As they explore, they will also browse:
    1. The source code.
    2. [docs.rs](https://docs.rs/bevy/)
-   3. `CONTRIBUTING.md`, GitHub issues, and pull requests.
+   3. The Contributing Guide, GitHub issues, and pull requests.
    4. Release notes.
    5. The engine development channels on Discord.
    6. Advanced examples to see how everything comes together.